 The minimally invasive method is important for a faster recovery because of less scarring, pain, and swelling than other methods of cubital tunnel release.
 Sometimes, after this surgery, it does take a decent amount of time to for the person regain all of the previous sensations they once felt.

 Some advantages of endoscopic versus open cubital tunnel release:

 - Less pain and trauma to tissues and in surgery

 Most patients who qualify for open cubital tunnel release also qualify for endoscopic cubital tunnel release.
-So, if you want relief from your cubital tunnel syndrome with less pain and less recovery time, come in and see Dr. Caliste Hsu, today!
+If you want relief from your cubital tunnel syndrome with less pain and less recovery time, then come in and see Dr. Caliste Hsu at Miller Orthopedic today!